I love the t-shirt that reads

 Types of people: MBTI, DiSC, metaprograms, Enneagram

 Several chapters of my second book, Consulting Mastery, were based on examining a few metaprograms and the Graves Values models applied to consulting style (although Graves and after him Beck and Cowan insist that his values model is types IN people, not types of people).
+Here’s a link to the sample chapter.

 I’ve applied types of people to things like dealing with a toxic CEO.